teimor/OpenCore_ASRock-B550M_RX6800XT/README.md

 ## Issues

-1. Built in Mic on AMD  - more information
+1. Built in Mic on AMD  - [more information][400]
+2. Any Virtual Machines that relying on Apple Hypervisor framework - [more information][401]
+   - For example: VMWare, Parallels, Docker and Android Studios
+   - VirtualBox is not based on it, so it can be used.